A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Literature Review

-3) \emph{Mathematical programming formulations}.
-The BRP is often formulated into mathematical programs that can be computed by state-of-the-art solvers or packages.
+3) \textit{Mathematical programming formulations}.
+In the literature, the BRP is often formulated into MIPs that can be computed by state-of-the-art solvers or packages.
+Note that those solvers or packages, different from the aforementioned particular algorithms, compute general mathematical programs, which allow users to flexibly augment basic MIP models with additional considerations and concerns arising from practice.
 To the best of our knowledge, Wan et al. \cite{Wan-2009-NRL} develop the first binary formulation, which is then improved by Tang et al. \cite{Tang-2015-IIET} with a significantly better computational performance.
 Caserta et al. \cite{Caserta-2012-EJOR} present another binary formulation called BRP-\uppercase\expandafter{\romannumeral2}.
-Later, it is improved in~\cite{Exp車sito-2015-ESA} by replacing some constraints, and is enhanced in \cite{Zehendner-2015-EJOR} by removing superfluous variables, tightening some constraints, and applying a pre-processing step to fix several variables.
+Later, it is improved in~\cite{Exposito-2015-ESA} by replacing some constraints, and is enhanced in \cite{Zehendner-2015-EJOR} by removing superfluous variables, tightening some constraints, and applying a pre-processing step to fix several variables.
 We mention that a relocation sequence based reformulation is proposed in Zehendner and Feillet \cite{Zehendner-2014-IJPR} to support a column generation algorithm for the BRP.
 Additionally, a couple of stronger binary formulations are proposed very recently by Galle et al. \cite{Galle-2018-EJOR} and da Silva et al. \cite{Silva-2018-EJOR}.

-4) \emph{Heuristic solution procedures}.
+4) \textit{Heuristic solution procedures}.
 Because of the complexity of the BRP, most of the existing heuristics are ruled-based heuristics \cite{Kim-2006-COR, Caserta-2012-EJOR, Tang-2015-IIET} and look ahead heuristics \cite{Caserta-2009-Conference, Wu-2010-Conference}.
 There are also some MIP based heuristics \cite{Wan-2009-NRL}, a beam search heuristic \cite{Wu-2010-Conference} and a fast chain heuristic \cite{Jovanovic-2014-CIE} .